learn-co-curriculum/dsc-using-sql-with-pandas-lab/README.md

 Just as with slicing, you can pass in queries with multiple conditions.
 One unique difference between using the `.query()` method and conditional slicing is that you can use `and` or `&` as well as `or` or `|` (for fun, try reading this last sentence out loud), while you are limited to the `&` and `|` symbols to denote and/or operations with conditional slicing.

-In the cell below, use the `query()` method to return a DataFrame that contains only female passengers under the age of 15 (exclusive).
+In the cell below, use the `query()` method to return a DataFrame that contains only female passengers of ages 15 and under.

-**_Hint_**: Although the entire query is a string, you'll still need to denote that `female` is also a string, within the string.
-(String-Ception?)
+**_Hint_**: Although the entire query is a string, you'll still need to denote that `female` is also a string, within the string.  (_String-Ception?_)

 ```python